smrgeoinfo/vocabulary/geochemistry/discoverability.md

 Once the harvester has a URL for a location to index, how do they know where the metadata is relative to that location?
 There are several approaches:

--   [The URL gets a document containing a single CDIF JSON-LD metadata record]{.mark}
+-   The URL gets a document containing a single CDIF JSON-LD metadata record

--   [Metadata is embedded in the html of a web page as a script, type \[CDIF needs to define a MIME type or other id string to identify metadata serialized with CDIF JSON-LD\]]{.mark}
+-   Metadata is embedded in the html of a web page as a script, type.
+NOTE: CDIF needs to define a MIME type or other id string to identify metadata serialized with CDIF JSON-LD

--   [Labeled links that will get the metadata are embedded in the HTML \<head\>.
-The link should include the [[IANA Link header]{.underline}][5] relation 'described by', and 'profile'.]{.mark}
+-   Labeled links that will get the metadata are embedded in the HTML \<head\>.
+The link should include the [IANA Link header] relation 'described by', and 'profile'.

--   [Server provides link elements in HTTP headers.]{.mark}
+-   Server provides link elements in HTTP headers.

-[What does the harvester do with the metadata?]{.mark} There a many possible approaches a client application could use to extract the information it needs from a metadata record.
+*What does the harvester do with the metadata?* There a many possible approaches a client application could use to extract the information it needs from a metadata record.
 The simplest and likely most accurate approach is for the metadata to conform to a profile that the application is programmed to parse, and to communicate that profile conformance to the application.
 This entails two requirements.
 The profile must be documented in a way that allows software developers to write code to parse metadata conforming to the profile, and the profile must have an identifier that can be used to assert conformance.

 The use of \<script\> or \<link\> elements (in the HTTP or HTML header) allows metadata to be offered following multiple specifications \-- using different formats or profiles[^18].
 The \<script\> 'type' attribute could specify the profile using parameters on the MIME type.

-![][6]

 Minimally, the metadata record should assert the specification used to generate the record in a metadata property.